 Pilot Flying: Schedaero allows you to select which of the assigned pilots was flying.
 Schedaero will automatically calculate the pilots flight time totals accordingly.

-Night/Instrument: Schedaero will automatically tally total night and instrument times for all of a pilots flight logs to track currency.
+Hours or Night/Instrument: Schedaero will automatically tally total night and instrument times for all of a pilots flight logs to track currency.

 Approach: Type (IFR/VFR), amount, holds, and tracks.